Uberspace/paternoster/README.md

 The core functionality of this library can be tested using the `py.test`- command.
 New tests should be added to the `uberscript/test`-directory.
+Please refer to the [pytest-documentation](http://doc.pytest.org/) for further details.

 ### System Tests